 But I think you don’t have to — it doesn’t matter on which channel your content is.
-Actually, your article if you are selling something, your article has to solve peoples’ problem in very explainable language without hard selling anything and you just distribute it on as much channels as possible.
-Your call to actions are not like like big button, see your websites to buy it or something, no. It has to be in your article without selling actually.
+Actually, your article if you are selling something, your article has to solve peoples’ problem in a very explainable language without hard selling anything and you just distribute it on as many channels as possible.
+Your call to actions are not like like a big button, see your websites to buy it or something, no. It has to be in your article without selling actually.

-Vahe: I guess the reason why I’ve asked you about the advantages and disadvantages is because people might be concerned from a negative point of view the technical limitation.
+Vahe: I guess the reason why I’ve asked you about the advantages and disadvantages is that people might be concerned from a negative point of view the technical limitation.
 For example, if you publish a content which is similar on Medium or other platforms where they have more authority than your website then they can potentially outrank you in search or they can get the lion share of the traffic.
 Your website might miss out on that.
 What are your thoughts and comments on this?